 Want to target students?
 Providing they behave themselves and don’t use their gadgets for browsing social media during classes, why bother sharing anything crucial for your income during the morning?

 Get to know your typical customer and you will become the master of this game very soon.

 I’ve tried and I just can’t seem to figure out my typical customer.
 Is there a chance for me?

 Of course, you are not alone.
 There is a ridiculous amount of information out there so one option is strapping yourself with some patience and time and trying to figure it out on your own.
 If one does not have time or patience or possibly neither, there is always an option of asking your friend who happens to be a marketing expert.
-For those of you who are able to afford outside help, there are a lot of agencies who can help you with this.
+For those of you who are able to afford outside help, there are a lot of agencies that can help you with this.

-I’ve actually had a pleasure of working with a creative agency from Sydney when I approached them on behalf of some local NGOs who didn’t possess enough knowledge in the field.
+I’ve actually had the pleasure of working with a creative agency from Sydney when I approached them on behalf of some local NGOs who didn’t possess enough knowledge in the field.
 It was a big success.
 And trust me, if you don’t know what you’re doing, it’s better to leave it to the experts.
 Whether it’s about marketing or your kitchen drain pipe suddenly decided to burst, some people just do it better than you.
 And there is no shame in that.

 It’s not an exact science

 I must take the opportunity to stress the fact that numbers don’t need to be exactly 80-20.
 There is no need to spend your precious time calculating the exact percentage of the amount of content you are posting for “fun”.
 You just have to understand the importance of keeping your audience interested in seeing your content whatever it may be.

 Keep your content engaging, but focus the attention of the audience on you differently at different times.
 There is a significantly better chance that a customer will look for information about a specific company or business (or whatever) if they know it is around, if they’ve seen people talk about it, or even got engaged by liking or sharing a certain piece of content that a certain page has provided.